shakfu/csound_max/README.md

 Currently this is only available on macOS with a few differences from the main project:

-- This fork is only focused on macOS
+- This fork is only focused on macOS (tested on `x86_64` but no reason why it shoudn't work for `arm64`)

 - The project has been restructured as a subproject and `max-sdk-base` is now a git submodule

 - The original project README is now in the subproject folder.
 This README is now in the root of the project.

-- A `Makefile` 'frontend' has been added to run top-level steps.
+- A `Makefile` 'frontend' has been added to sequence top-level steps.

 - A `source/scripts` folder has been added with the following bash scripts:

+	- `build_dependencies.sh` which downloads and builds:

-	- `build_dependencies.sh`: download and build `csound` as static library, and `macdylibbundler`, the bundle fixup tool.
+		- `csound` as static library; and

+		- `macdylibbundler`, the bundle fixup tool.

 	- `fix_bundle.sh`: Move residual dylib dependencies to the bundle and fix the @rpath references